 Once a vision of the customer avatar group crystalizes, the marketer or business manager can delve deeper into the actions and motivations to determine where and how to approach them.

-Creating an online presence that appeals to your customer avatar whenever they search is a primary opportunity.
-Since Google is the top search engine and information resource for what to do, where to go, and how much something costs, advertising in the appropriate spots on this medium has proven to be highly effective, often resulting in a higher ROI than other media.
+Creating an online presence that appeals to your customers avatar whenever they search is a primary opportunity.
+Since Google is the top search engine and information resource for what to do, where to go, and how much something costs, advertising in the appropriate spots on this medium has proven highly effective, often resulting in a higher ROI than other media.

 Also, a strong internet presence and high search engine ranking that targets the customer avatar can:

-- Drive more website visits where you can increase conversions, suggestive sell other products, and become the go-to solution for future needs.
+- Drive more website visits where you can increase conversions, suggestively sell other products, and become the go-to solution for future needs.

-- Allow you to create a visible social media presence and become a category thought leader.
+- You can create a visible social media presence and become a category thought leader.

-- Increase phone call traffic by instituting calls-to-action (CTA) in your website or blog content.
+- Increase call traffic by instituting calls-to-action (CTA) in your website or blog content.